The Sacred Blacksmith

 The Sacred Blacksmith (聖剣の, Seiken no Burakkusumisu), is a Japanese light novel series by Isao Miura, with illustrations by Luna.
-All 16 volumes have been published by Media Factory under their MF Bunko J label.
-A manga adaptation by Kōtarō Yamada started serialization in the seinen manga magazine Monthly Comic Alive on March 27, 2009.
-The first tankōbon was published June 23, 2009.
-A 12 episode anime adaptation by Manglobe studios aired from October 3, 2009 to December 19, 2009.
+16 volumes were published by Media Factory under their MF Bunko J label from November 2007 to August 2013.
+A manga adaptation by Kōtarō Yamada was serialised in the seinen manga magazine Monthly Comic Alive from March 2009 to January 2017 and compiled into ten tankōbon volumes.
+A 12 episode anime adaptation by Manglobe studios aired from October to December 2009.

 Plot

 Forty-four years ago, a great war known as the Valbanill War ravaged the land.
 One of the war's most dangerous weapons was the Demon Contract, where humans sacrifice their bodies to become powerful demons.
 Realizing the damage the contracts have caused the land, the surviving nations made peace and banned the use of the Demon contracts.

 Cecily Campbell is a 3rd generation Knight from Housman, one of the cities of the Independent Trade Cities, a democratic federation of cities.
 As her grandfather was one of the founders of the Independent Trade Cities, she is proud of her heritage and wishes to protect her city as a knight, like her father and grandfather before her.
 One day, she fights a mad veteran of the war causing trouble in the market, and, inexperienced and outmatched, faces defeat.
 But she is saved by a mysterious blacksmith named Luke Ainsworth.
 Cecily is impressed by Luke's katana, a weapon she has never seen before, and asks him to make one for her.
 Her involvement with Luke will bring her to an adventure she never expected.